dialpad/dialtone-legacy/docs/design/icons/index.md

 ## System Icons

 Dialtone provides the following system icons.
-We use <a href="https://material.io/resources/icons/?style=baseline" target="_blank">Material</a> as the base for our icon set, modifying or creating new icons as needed.
+We use [Material](https://material.io/resources/icons/?style=baseline) as the base for our icon set, modifying or creating new icons as needed.

 <icons kind="system"></icons>